catesandrew/dotfiles/README.md

 ## Global Variables on OSX ##

 Nothing quite works right for yosemite for enabling global variables for GUI applications launched from Finder.
 You can try the `launchctl setenv var val` route but that does not work for `PATH`.
 You can try the `/etc/paths` route but that too is limited in variable substitutions.
-I ended up using a combination of these two methods and using a `pathmunge` function helper in my bashrc.load to not add duplicate entries.
+I ended up using a combination of these two methods and using a `path_munge` function helper in my bashrc.load to not add duplicate entries.

 ### /etc/paths ###